actions-workshop/actions-workshop/docs/002-basics-of-ci-with-actions.md

     ```yml
     build:
-      name: "Build and Test"
       runs-on: ubuntu-latest
       permissions:
         # Required to allow actions/checkout to clone the repository onto the runner
         contents: read
-        # Required to allow the vitest coverage action to write a comment into the Pull Request
+        # Required to allow the vitest coverage action to write a comment into the pull request
         pull-requests: write
       # ... rest of the node.js.yml
     ```